-"Balancing Act" - Lk 10:38-42 - July 18/04
+"Faith and Works" - Lk 10:38-42 - July 21/13

 How many of you who were here last week remember what the Gospel text was?
 Or the topic of the sermon?
 Hands up - yes, it's ok to raise your hands in a Presbyterian worship service!
 Hmmm.
 Ok.
-For the rest of you, or those who weren't here, last week's text was the incident immediately preceding this one, and it was about the Good Samaritan - remember the Nike commercial?
-"Just do it!"
-Keep that in the back of your mind as we look at the incident between Jesus and Martha.
+For the rest of you, and for those of you who weren't here, last week's text was the incident immediately preceding this one, and it was about the Good Samaritan - remember the Nike commercial: "Just do it!"?
+Keep that in the back of your mind as we look at today's incident between Jesus and Martha.

 Jesus and Martha?
 I know, you probably think this text is about Mary and Martha - that's how most people remember it.
-But be careful - this is one of those dangerous little texts from scripture - it's well known, if not very popular, the story seems pretty simple, everybody thinks they not only remember it but understand it.
+But be careful - this is one of those problematic little texts from scripture.
+It's well known or at least known about, the story seems pretty simple, and almost everybody thinks they not only remember it but understand it.
 After all, isn't this the incident where Jesus tells Martha to stop complaining, and get back into the kitchen?
-Well, yes, sort of - and that's just one of the problems with this encounter between Jesus and the two sisters - there are more problems as well.
+Well, yes, sort of - and that's just one of the problems with this encounter between Jesus and the two sisters - but there are more problems as well.
 I suggest that we need to take a step back from what we think we know about this encounter, and try to look at it with fresh eyes.

 Let's review the details.
 "As they went on their way", the story opens.
-Not "once upon a time", but with a much narrower perspective on when it happened.
-That's the first of the little problematic issues - Luke places this incident at Martha's house in Galilee, but it bears more than a passing resemblance to a similar incident in John's gospel, but John claims the house was in Bethany.
-Keep this in mind along with last week's text, and we'll get back to it in a few minutes.
+Not quite "once upon a time" but close, although with a much narrower perspective on when it happened.
+That's the first of the little problematic issues - while Luke places this incident at Martha's house in Galilee it bears more than a passing resemblance to a similar incident in John's gospel; however John claims the house was in Bethany.
+Keep this detail in mind along with last week's text and we'll get back to it in a few minutes.

-"He [meaning Jesus, presumably along with his disciples] entered a certain village, where a woman named Martha welcomed him into her home."
+Next, "He [meaning Jesus, presumably along with his disciples] entered a certain village, where a woman named Martha welcomed him into her home."
 "Yeah", you're saying.
 "Un-huh.
 Into Martha's home."
 Did you not feel the earth move when we read that?
 Did you not sense a ripple in the force?
 There are two HUGE details in that sentence that should have every one of us perking up in the pews, shaking our heads at the strangeness of this, and holding our breath to hear what could possibly come next.
-It doesn't have quite the same impact in the year 2004 in Vancouver, but first of all the house was owned by Martha!
+It doesn't have quite the same impact in the year 2013 in Vancouver but first of all, the house was owned by Martha!
 This was her house!
 Unusual, startling even.
-The laws of inheritance made it almost impossible that she would have received the house in a will - she must have bought it, which was next to impossible.
+The laws of inheritance made it almost impossible that she would have received the house in a will - she must have bought it, which was challenging enough to be rare.
+That gives us an early clue to Martha's industriousness.
 But, as if Martha owning the house wasn't shocking enough, Jesus enters the house.
-For Jesus to even be in a house with a woman, unless she were a slave, was shocking enough, but for him to enter a house owned by a woman was unthinkable.
+For Jesus to even be in a house with a woman (unless she were a slave) was shocking enough, but given the Levitical rules of religious purity for him to enter a house owned by a woman was unthinkable.

-And it gets worse, or better depending on your perspective.
-Not only was Jesus in a house owned by a woman, she was preparing the food he would eat!
+And the problems get deeper; not only was Jesus in a house owned by a woman, she was preparing the food he would eat!
 Shocking!
 How could he not know that this would prevent him from entering a synagogue or especially the temple?